Students returned to face-to-face learning at Blackburn Central High School during the week commencing Monday 8th March 2021.

 Free School Meals

-If a student is entitled to Free School Meals, a voucher will be sent home every week.
+If a student is entitled to Free School Meals, a voucher will be sent home every week if they are isolating.

 Are face masks needed?

-Because Blackburn Central High School is located in an area with increased lockdown restrictions, all students and staff must wear face masks whilst in communal areas and on the corridors, unless they have a medical condition that prevents them from doing so.
+All students and staff must wear face masks whilst in communal areas, in classrooms and on the corridors, unless they have a medical condition that prevents them from doing so.
 Face masks must also be worn on public transport.